Palladian architecture: English Palladian architecture

 The most favoured among patrons was the four-volume Vitruvius Britannicus by Campbell, The series contains architectural prints of British buildings inspired by the great architects from Vitruvius to Palladio; at first mainly those of Inigo Jones, but the later works contained drawings and plans by Campbell and other 18th-century architects.
 These four books greatly contributed to Palladian architecture becoming established in 18th-century Britain.
 Campbell and Kent became the most fashionable and sought-after architects of the era.
 Campbell had placed his 1715 designs for the colossal Wanstead House near to the front of Vitruvius Britannicus, immediately following the engravings of buildings by Jones and Webb, "as an exemplar of what new architecture should be".
 On the strength of the book, Campbell was chosen as the architect for Henry Hoare I's Stourhead house.
 Hoare's brother-in-law, William Benson, had designed Wilbury House, the earliest 18th-century Palladian house in Wiltshire, which Campbell had also illustrated in Vitruvius Britannicus.

 At the forefront of the new school of design was the "architect earl", Richard Boyle, 3rd Earl of Burlington, according to Dan Cruikshank the "man responsible for this curious elevation of Palladianism to the rank of a quasi-religion".
 In 1729 he and Kent designed Chiswick House.
 This house was a reinterpretation of Palladio's Villa Capra, but purified of 16th century elements and ornament.
 This severe lack of ornamentation was to be a feature of English Palladianism.

 In 1734 Kent and Burlington designed Holkham Hall in Norfolk.
 James Stevens Curl considers it "the most splendid Palladian house in England".
-The main block of the house followed Palladio's dictates quite closely, but his low, often detached, wings of farm buildings were elevated in significance.
+The main block of the house followed Palladio's dictates, but his low, often detached, wings of farm buildings were elevated in significance.
 Kent attached them to the design, banished the farm animals, and elevated the wings to almost the same importance as the house itself.
 It was the development of the flanking wings that was to cause English Palladianism to evolve from being a pastiche of Palladio's original work.
 Wings were frequently adorned with porticos and pediments, often resembling, as at the much later Kedleston Hall, small country houses in their own right.